Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 ## Cloud Technology

-This course was pretty fun, it involved numerous tutorial based on DevOps teachnologies like Docker, Ansible, Kubernetes and Terraform and since I work as a DevOps engineer this course was easy for me.
+This course was pretty fun, it involved numerous tutorial based on DevOps technologies like Docker, Ansible, Kubernetes and Terraform and since I work as a DevOps engineer this course was easy for me.
 The tutorials gave a good starting point but also left a lot to be figured out on your own, it was a right balance and even though the issue with the tutorials persists; that step by step instructions are easy to follow but difficult to remember I enjoyed doing them and definitely learned about Terraform and a few new tools for Docker image handling.

 This course was also a one period course but the workload was adjusted to that and teacher did a good job overall.